Julia Sawalha biography

 Unfortunately, Sawalha has found the celebrity lifestyle a lonely one.
 "You probably won't believe me,

 but I never get chatted up anymore.
 The more famous you become, the less men approach you.
-They think

 you're unobtainable, or uninterested in the average guy because you're such a success."